 Typically, insurance companies prefer a quick settlement after the accidents to close the case.
 Sadly, the initial offer is a paltry sum that cannot even cover your future medical needs.
 Most insurance companies will give a lowball offer because they look out for their pockets and not your needs, so be wary about speaking with them without representation.

 It is in your best interest to consult with a motorcycle accident and personal injury attorney.
 This smart move will allow you to discuss and dissect the details of the case.
 Never sign anything without an attorney’s guidance.
-If you need an ally to help you fight for justice and fair compensation, call us at Breakstone, White & Gluck.
+If you need an ally to help you fight for justice and fair compensation, call us at Breakstone, White & Gluck in Boston.